Kong/developer.konghq.com/app/_gateway_entities/route.md

 ## How routing works

-For each incoming request, {{site.base_gateway}} must determine which service gets to handle it based on the Routes that are defined. {{site.base_gateway}} first finds Routes that match by comparing the defined routing attributes with the attributes in the request.
-If multiple Routes match, the {{site.base_gateway}} router then orders all defined Routes by their priority and uses the highest priority matching Route to handle a request.
+For each incoming request, {{site.base_gateway}} must determine which service gets to handle it based on the Routes that are defined. {{site.base_gateway}} handles routing in the following order:

+1. {{site.base_gateway}} finds Routes that match the request by comparing the defined routing attributes with the attributes in the request.
+1. If multiple Routes match, the {{site.base_gateway}} router then orders all defined Routes by their priority and uses the highest priority matching Route to handle a request.

 If there are multiple matching Routes with the same priority, it is not defined which of the matching Routes will be used and {{site.base_gateway}}